 The Role of PTEN-L in Cancer Biology

-Following the discovery of PTEN-Long (PTEN-L), the uptake of PTEN by cells and its consequences has become a focus of our research.
-By analyzing the uptake of PTEN-Long tagged with RFP, we are hoping to explain the uptake mechanism and find out potential receptor that may facilitate the process.
-These studies can let us understand the resistance against the PTEN-Long treatment shown by some cancer cells and meanwhile optimize the usage of PTEN-Long as a potential therapeutic agent against cancer.
+Following the discovery of PTEN-Long (PTEN-L), the uptake of PTEN-L by cells and its consequences has become a focus of our research.
+By analyzing the uptake of PTEN-L tagged with RFP, we are hoping to explain the uptake mechanism and find out potential receptor that may facilitate the process.
+These studies can let us understand the resistance against the PTEN-L treatment shown by some cancer cells and meanwhile optimize the usage of PTEN-L as a potential therapeutic agent against cancer.